yzsolt/yzsolt/README.md

 **WebGPU**, especially the [Rust implementation](https://github.com/gfx-rs/wgpu-rs) by `gfx-rs` folks is an awesome project which helped me relive my interest in graphics programming after a weeks long RGB triangle experiment with Vulkan.
 I use `wgpu-rs` for a private project and try to help with small issues when I've got time for it.

 I was working on automotive navigation for years which got me interested in _maps_ – especially **OpenStreetMap** – and related functionalities (geocoding, routing, map rendering, etc.).
 I've created the [ROSM Project](https://github.com/rosm-project), which is a set of tools written in Rust for OSM data processing, currently without a clear end goal.

-#### The future

-I'd love to work with Rust professionally, ideally on a topic I'm interested in.